-Theatre lovers may soon look to book rooms in luxury London hotels to catch a new production at the National Theatre, 13.
+Theatre lovers may soon look to book rooms in Montcalm London hotels to catch a new production at the National Theatre, 13.

 Set in London, across the city, different people wake up from an identical, terrifying dream.